Anti-transgender movement in the United Kingdom: Media involvement

+Amnesty International report

+In May 2026, Amnesty International published a report detailing the actions of four media outlets — The Guardian, The Times, The Daily Telegraph, and The Sun — designed to manufacture the British anti-trans movement via a years long campaign of overwhelming and sustained press coverage designed to exclude transgender voices, magnify the voices of anti-trans groups and figures, and more widely frame transgender people as "involved in controversy, demanding or aggressive and with a propensity to be offended".
+This included writing 16,913 articles between January 2020 and April 2025, roughly nine articles a day.

+In July 2026, the organization published a briefing that mapped what it described as 'anti-rights' groups in the UK, which included a number of gender-critical organizations including For Women Scotland, Sex Matters, Beira's Place, and the LGB Alliance.
+Following immediate legal threats from these groups, with an offer from JK Rowling to financially back those who wished to sue, Amnesty withdrew the report, on 13 July, and subsequently stated that the report's "use of language does not reflect the position of Amnesty International UK".
+Shortly thereafter, Beira's Place, a charity founded by Rowling, threatened to sue Amnesty unless it apologised and commissioned an external investigation into the report's publication.
+Amnesty issued an apology to Beira's place on 31 July.
+On 16 July, Amnesty submitted a serious incident report about itself to the Charity Commission for England and Wales.
+On 23 July, the Charity Commission opened a regulatory compliance investigation into Amnesty over the report.
+Amnesty subsequently retracted the media report and apologised to Beira's Place and other groups they characterised as gender critical, saying they should not have characterised them collectively as anti-rights.

 Policy changes

 Changes in policy regarding trans rights and associated views have covered a vast range of topics.

 Legal status of gender-critical beliefs

-In 2021, Forstater v Centre for Global Development Europe established that gender-critical beliefs are protected under discrimination laws, but that this explicitly did not permit holders of these beliefs to discriminate against transgender individuals.
+In 2021, Forstater v Centre for Global Development Europe established that gender-critical beliefs are protected under the Equality Act 2010, but that this explicitly did not permit holders of these beliefs to discriminate against transgender individuals.
 The case arose when Maya Forstater sued her employer, the Centre for Global Development Europe, after her contract was not renewed after she expressed gender-critical beliefs.
-In April 2021, the British Equality and Human Rights Commission (EHRC) submitted evidence supporting Forstater in the case.
-The EHRC said: "We think that a 'gender critical' belief that 'trans women are men and trans men are women' is a philosophical belief which is protected under the Equality Act."
+In April 2021, the British Equality and Human Rights Commission (EHRC) submitted evidence supporting Forstater in the case stating, "We think that a 'gender critical' belief that 'trans women are men and trans men are women' is a philosophical belief which is protected under the Equality Act."